sulu/SuluRedirectBundle/README.md

 ## 📘&nbsp; License

-The Sulu content management system is released under the under terms of the [MIT License](LICENSE).
+The Sulu content management system is released under the terms of the [MIT License](LICENSE).